 More about that at the end.

 In 1868, the face-off between the Tokugawa supporters and the new Meiji imperial army, now known as the Battle of Ueno cost Kan’ei-ji most of its holdings.
 In an effort to force the 彰義隊 shōgitai out into the open, Saigō Takamori and his army of douche nozzles lit fire to many of the buildings[viii].
 Depictions of the battle show fighting in the midst of a massive conflagration.
 It’s not clear if the funerary temples were damaged or not.
 My guess is that they weren’t destroyed, but probably suffered some damage.
-The reason being that in the transition of Kan’ei-ji’s holdings into a public park[ix], the 梵鐘 bonshō temple bell, being the most well produced in the area, was moved a mile or so over to the new main temple of Kan’ei-ji .
-This move subsequently saved the bell as it luckily was unaffected by the American air raids in the 1940’s.
+The reason being that in the transition of Kan’ei-ji’s holdings into a public park[ix], the 梵鐘 bonshō temple bell, being the most well produced in the area, was moved a mile or so over to the new main hall of Kan’ei-ji (moved from Kawagoe to Ueno) .
+This move subsequently saved the bell as this area was luckily unaffected by the American air raids in 1945.
 It is said that a few other portions of the temple had been dismantled after the Battle of Ueno, which makes me think they had become unsightly due to fire damage.
-However, no one bothered to write this stuff down in detail – or at least the records don’t exist today.
+However, no one bothered to write this stuff down in detail – or at least I can’t find any records.